BRIEF STRATEGIC PSYCHOTHERAPY DIPLOMA - Psy Dip

 The National Society Of Psychotherapy

-The NSPYsy is an international register for psychotherapists developing into a governing body.
+The NSPYsy is an international register for psychotherapists that we in tend to develop into a governing body.

 The Surrey College of Clinical Hypnotherapy & Psychotherapy offer approved training, accredited by the NSPsy who represent complementary therapists internationally.
 The NSPsy is committed to ensuring the highest possible professional standards amongst it's members.
-The NSPsy is a non-profit making organisation independent of the NCH, HA & NCFE, to be developed into a leading independent professional body in Britain, representing approved therapists in active practice.
+The NSPsy is a not for profit organisation, independent of the NCH, HA & NCFE, to be developed into a leading independent professional body in Britain, representing approved therapists in active practice.

 APPLYING FOR THE COURSE